isabella232/stashkins/README.md

 Jenkins / Stash tooling

-Stashkins queries a Stash and Jenkins server for all the jobs built against a specified git repository URL and deletes jobs for which there is no backing Stash git branch and adds jobs to build branches it is not yet building.
-Stashkins currently operates against Atlassian Stash only.
+Stashkins is a tool to perform Jenkins job reconciliation.
+This means it reads the branches that exist on a given repository and creates using a template Jenkins jobs to build each branch.
+It also deletes Jenkins jobs whose backing git branch has been removed.

+Stashkins considers itself the owner of the Jenkins job namespace.
+This means it will treat job names as indicators of not only whether a job should be created to build a branch on a repository, but also whether to delete a a job whose backing branch has been deleted.

+For example, if a repository _bar_ in a Stash project _foo_ has a branch _issue/1_, Stashkins will create a job named foo-bar-continuous-issue-1 if no job with that name exists.
+Job names therefore encode project name, repository name, and branch built.

+When the backing branch _issue/1_ is deleted, Stashkins will observe this job still exists and delete it because the job name starts with the _job namespace_ _foo-bar-continous-_ without a backing branch to provide the issue-1 job name suffix.

 For Maven jobs, Stashkins will also create per-branch Maven repositories in Sonatype Nexus, which works in concert with the job template to determine to which Maven repository job artifacts should be published.

 Stashkins also supports Jenkins Freestyle projects.